 Its global reach helps it manage over 31,000 alumni workers in more than 90 countries, and 93 alumni chapters in over 60 countries.
 International undergraduate students pay 29,469.6 USD for tuition.

-Through innovative programs, the university is committed to spreading excellence to raise the profile and quality standards of education internationally.
-It offered North America’s first ever cross-border executive MBA degree and one of the world’s first degrees in international business (IMBA) and Business Analytics (MBAN).
+Through creative programs, the university commits to spreading excellence to raise the profile and quality standards of education internationally.
+It offered North America’s first-ever cross-border executive MBA degree and one of the world’s first degrees in international business (IMBA) and Business Analytics (MBAN).
 Students can switch seamlessly between part-time and full-time study to balance changing career, lifestyle and school demands.
 The university is accredited by international bodies such as AMBA, Equis, PIM and PACIBER.

 This is a French-language university open to all international students.
 It is the first university in Canada to establish a school of management and has been in existence for over a century.
 Located in Montreal, this is one of the most renowned universities in the world.
-It has great reputation in the quality of education and research, and many great leaders and scientist have been trained at the institution.
-The university teaches students at all levels and its research is aimed to create a better community.
+It has a great reputation for the quality of education and research.
+Many great leaders and scientists have been trained at the institution.
+The university teaches students at all levels and its research aims to create a better community.

-Building on its extensive skills and the strengths of its milieu and striving for continuous improvement, The University of Montreal is committed to playing a leading role in all these spheres of education by training tomorrow’s leaders, scientists and educators.
-The university does so by encouraging its students to acquire a variety of skills and aptitudes that complement their schooling, in particular through a strategy based on multilingualism, openness to the world and corporate social responsibility.
-In addition to its up-to-date, relevant programs, The University of Montreal offers its students an exceptional learning environment and experience.
+Building on its vast skills and the strengths of its milieu and striving for continuous improvement, the University of Montreal commits to playing a leading role in all these spheres of education by training tomorrow’s leaders, scientists and educators.
+Moreover, the university does so by encouraging its students to acquire a variety of skills and aptitudes that complement their schooling, in particular through a strategy based on multilingualism, openness to the world and corporate social responsibility.

 The Faculty of Law rewards numerous scholarships to deserving students.
 All of these scholarships are listed in the directory of scholarships offered by the Université de Montréal.
 The management recommends that you consult this list often.
 Some 1,500 students study at the faculty.
 Tuition costs about $ 14,000 – $ 16,000 and $ 20,000 – $ 22,000 for international and local students respectively.

 The University of Ottawa is a global leader in a number of fields.
-It also provides some of the richest sets of courses with and international perspective.
+It also provides some of the richest sets of courses with an international perspective.
 The University is home to the internationally renowned Human Rights Research and Education Center.
-It is also a national leader in some key fields and home to the IUCN Academy of Environmental Law.
-The University of Ottawa offers unique advantages thanks to its location in the National Capital, home to the Supreme Court of Canada, the federal government, many NGOs, and a thriving high-tech community.
+It is also home to a national leader in some key fields and home to the IUCN Academy of Environmental Law.
+The University of Ottawa offers unique advantages thanks to its location in the National Capital, home to the Supreme Court of Canada, the federal government, many NGOs, and a successful high-tech community.

-The university offers a variety of “hands-on” learning opportunities at on-campus centers.
+The university offers a variety of “hands-on” learning opportunities at on-campus centres.
 Students study with some field leaders who have been recognized with some of the highest awards.
-With more than 30 student clubs covering a huge variety of fields and topics, students can undertake educational and social activities outside of the classroom, with others who share their interests.
+Besides with more than 30 student clubs covering a huge variety of fields and topics, students can undertake educational and social activities outside of the classroom, with others who share their interests.

-The Common Law Section’s faculty is composed of a wide range of experts, many of whom are renowned as leaders in their respective fields.
-Through their scholarship, many of our professors have contributed to the transformation of Canada’s legal systems as well as the ways in which law is practiced, taught and conceived.
-Tuition fee for legal students is within $ 14,000 – $ 16,000 for both domestic and international students.
+On top of this, the Common Law Section’s faculty includes a wide range of experts, many of whom are excellent leaders in their separate fields.
+Through their scholarship, many of our professors can donate to the transformation of Canada’s legal systems as well as the ways in which law is practised, taught and conceived.
+Tuition fee for legal students is between $ 14,000 – $ 16,000 for both domestic and international students.

 ALSO WATCH: 25 Things You Didn’t Know About Studying in Canada!

 The university has managed to build an extraordinary global and national reputation among governments, institutions, and international governmental or non-governmental organizations.
-This is due to the high quality of education, its supportive yet challenging learning environment, its impressive brand of practical skills and critical thinking.
+This is due to the high quality of education, its supportive yet demanding learning environment, and its impressive brand of practical skills and critical thinking.

 The university is home to one of Canada’s leading law schools.
-It is known for the strength of academic program, approach to experiential learning and commitment to community engagement and social justice.
-Plus, with the mildest climate in Canada, our campus is just minutes from beaches and parks that you can enjoy year round.
+It is popular for the strength of its academic program, approach to experiential learning and commitment to community engagement and social justice.
+Plus, with the mildest climate in Canada, our campus is just minutes from beaches and parks that you can enjoy year-round.

 This university was established in 1942 to meet the needs of veterans returning from the Second World War.
 The university strives for innovative research, teaching and learning, and it encourages hands-on experience in the classroom.
 Graduates benefit from exceptional student support and are trained to graduate with an entrepreneurial spirit in preparation for their careers in a rapidly-changing world.

-Students of this institution are drawn from across Canada from coast to coast.
-Graduates are well represented in clerkship at every level of the Canadian judiciary.
-They are also strong in advocacy and mooting, highly engaged and community minded.
+Students of this institution come from across Canada from coast to coast.
+Graduates are well-represented in clerkship at every level of the Canadian judiciary.
+They are also strong in advocacy and mooting, highly engaged and community-minded.
 The school was singled out for best practices in “student-led initiatives” in Corporate Knights’ 2011 King Schools Survey.

 Legal students will pay a tuition of $ 14,000 – $ 16,000 be they international or domestic students.

 Laval University offers rich and diverse programs in a student-driven environment.
 Teaching is based on a tradition of excellence at all levels of study forged by renowned faculties.
-Studying at this university means discovering a stimulating living environment filled with rich intellectual vitality.
+Studying at this university means finding a stimulating living environment filled with rich intelligent vitality.
 It also means taking advantage of a host of learning support activities to complete your study project successfully.

 A student of this university gets a chance to benefit from funding support through scholarships if they meet the criteria.
-Funding support can be inform of excellence scholarship, university support plans, government assistance programs, and granting agency awards.
+Funding support can be in the form of excellence scholarships, university support plans, government assistance programs, and granting agency awards.
 Students can also enrich their knowledge by carrying out a study stay abroad.

-The Faculty has trained thousands of renowned lawyers.
-Many of them have played or still play an undisputed leadership role.
+The Faculty has trained thousands of notable lawyers.
+Many of them have played or still play an uncontested leadership role.
 By studying at the Faculty of Law, one of the largest in the country, you will build a career that matches your ambitions.
-The university gives you the chance to develop your legal skills by taking part in the moot court competitions.
+The university gives you the chance to develop your legal skills by taking part in moot court competitions.
 Both international and domestic legal students pay tuition of $ 16,000 – $ 18,000.